-- 39.25.
-It is now up to SAI leadership to make a decision on the most appropriate way to address the competency gaps.
+- 25) It is now up to SAI leadership to make a decision on the most appropriate way to address the competency gaps.
 There are many options to choose from, such as recruiting for the necessary knowledge, skills and personal attributes, or investing in the development of these competencies, perhaps through an appropriate combination of education and practical training.
 Other options to consider may include recognition of prior learning and accelerated training programmes.
 All these can be done within the SAI or in partnership with other providers.
-If relevant to the SAI, there is also the possibility of engaging with a central government human resource function (such as a Public Service Commission) to source or develop appropriate competencies using the work done in steps 1 to 3. - 40-26.
-The above decisions may be influenced by a host of factors, the most critical being a cost-benefit analysis to test affordability of the professionalisation pathway, and the availability of partners to assist the SAI in implementing the professionalisation initiative. - 41.27.
-Partnering with other role players is an important consideration in this decision.
+If relevant to the SAI, there is also the possibility of engaging with a central government human resource function (such as a Public Service Commission) to source or develop appropriate competencies using the work done in steps 1 to 3. - The above decisions may be influenced by a host of factors, the most critical being a cost-benefit analysis to test affordability of the professionalisation pathway, and the availability of partners to assist the SAI in implementing the professionalisation initiative. - Partnering with other role players is an important consideration in this decision.
 It allows for the in-sourcing of appropriate capacity to handle the professionalisation process where the SAI may not be able to provide specific capacity, and it may in certain instances even enhance the credibility of what is being done.
 Partners can be selected from within the INTOSAI community (considering options such as the INTOSAI Development Initiative, INTOSAI regional organisations and peer SAIs), or external to the community (professional accountancy organisations, other professional bodies, education and training providers, etc.).
-In the selection of such partners, matters such as the credibility of the partners and alignment to the strategies of the SAI will be key considerations.
+In the selection of such partners, matters such as the credibility of the partners and alignment to the strategies of the SAI will be key considerations. - 28) To the extent feasible, this approach should cater for elements of targeted goal-setting, self-reflection and assessment, and immediate, meaningful feedback per individual participant.